Foundations of Solution-Focused Practice Online Intensive

 Learning Objectives

-- Demonstrate direct compliments, indirect compliments, coping questions, and amplification of positive differences through solution-focused questioning.
+- Identify the correct use of direct compliments, indirect compliments, coping questions, and amplification of positive differences in solution-focused questioning.

-- Apply solution-focused amygdala whispering and yes-set skills skills to counterbalance intense emotion.
+- Apply solution-focused amygdala whispering and yes-set techniques to counterbalance intense emotions.

-- Apply solution-focused VIP mapping, including the categories of VIPS, to cultivate connections and relationships.
+- Identify solution-focused VIP mapping categories and how they cultivate meaningful connections and relationships.

-- Demonstrate solution-focused goal negotiation, including the best hope question, imagining a satisfying week, and the miracle question.
+- Recognize solution-focused goal negotiation techniques, including the best hope question, imagining a satisfying week, and the miracle question.

 - Compare how solution-focused scaling questions that activate agency differ from problem-focused ones that assess acuity.

-- Describe how the solution-focused safety assessment differs from problem-focused risk assessment.
+- Identify how the solution-focused safety assessment differs from problem-focused risk assessment.

-- Identify solution-focused assessment questions and how they differ from problem-focused assessment, including mood, relationships, emotional regulation, anxiety, trauma, attentional challenges, substance use, and family history.
+- Differentiate between solution-focused and problem-focused assessment questions related to mood, relationships, emotional regulation, anxiety, trauma, attentional challenges, substance use, and family history.

-- Write a solution-focused safety assessment plan and describe how this differs from problem-focused risk assessment plans.
+- Identify the key components of a solution-focused safety assessment plan and how it differs from traditional risk assessment plans.

-- List solution-focused questions that can be applied in consultations and team meetings.
+- Recognize solution-focused questions that can be applied in consultations and team meetings.

-- Describe how solution-focused conversations can be applied to anxiety, ADHD, substance use, and medication treatment.
+- Identify solution-focused interventions applicable to anxiety, ADHD, substance use, and medication treatment.

 Course Assessment